miafryling/credhub-api-docs/index.html.md

 ## Overwriting Credential Values

 In the latest 2.0.x, set requests always overwrite the credential that already exists.

 In the latest 2.0.x, generate requests can be set to overwrite, no-overwrite, or converge for the mode parameter.

-The default mode is converge as of 2.0.0.
+The default mode for generate is converge as of 2.0.0.
 Converge will only overwrite if the generate request parameters do not match the existing credential.

 # Authentication